Note: As I am retiring, this domain is for sale. Please contact me ; I'm entertaining offers. Thanks.

 My normal consulting fee is $120/hr onsite; $90/hr online or via telephone.
 Diagnostics for misbehaving hardware/software issues start at $50 which may be applied to the repair.

 I no longer accept personal checks.

 95% of my business comes to me from client recommendations.
 Thank you!

 IMPORTANT SECURITY NOTE:

 If you receive an eMail or phone call from Apple or Microsoft or any other company informing you "your account has been breached" or some such nonsense, toss the eMail or hang up.
 Do not attempt to contact the scammers - yes, that's what they are and they are attempting to steal your money.
 Apple, Microsoft, or any other IT company will NEVER call you out of the blue.
 If you have fallen for this scam and provided your credit card info, immediately contact your CC company, let them know what happened, and cancel your card (they'll send you one with a new number).
 If you have permitted anyone to "remote access" your computer, they may have planted malware (a "keylogger") to steal your passwords.
-(Maybe you have an unencrypted file with all your passwords listed?
+(Maybe you have an unencrypted file on your computer with all your passwords listed?
 Consider it stolen and it's time to change all your passwords.)
 It is possible your computer may need to be wiped clean in order to rectify the issue.
 This is a very scary time and, until such thieves are caught and locked up for 30 years, the reward for such thievery is greater than the potential punishment.

 ALSO: Do understand that searching the web for "Apple support" will probably NOT lead you to Apple but to third-party providers who will ask you to buy them "gift cards" or charge your credit card or even require a bank transfer.
 THEY ARE THIEVES AND SCAMMERS.